jerfowler/database/guide/database/query/builder.md

 ### Select - `select_array()`

-If you have a list of column names in an array like in the previous example, rather than iterating through them and calling `select()`, you can use the `select_array()` and have the columns appended in one step:
+If you have a list of column names in an array like in the previous example, rather than iterating through them and calling `select()`, you can use the `select_array()` method and have the columns appended in one step:

     $columns = array('username', 'password');
     $query = DB::select()->select_array($columns)->from('users')->where('username', '=', 'john');

-### Select - Reviewing the Generated SQL
+### Select - Quick Review & Displaying the SQL

 Now take a minute to review what we have learned and then take look at what this method chain is doing: